edwinciw/Google-Merchandise-Traffic-Analysis/README.md

-# Customer Journey Analysis Using Markov Chain Attribution
+# Customer Journey Analysis: Evaluating Traffic Sources & Conversion Paths
-Understanding how customers navigate an e-commerce website is crucial for identifying the most effective traffic sources and support marketing decision making.
-This repository applies Markov Chain Attribution to analyze website traffic, evaluating the impact of various acquisition channels such as direct visits, paid search, and display ads.
+Understanding how customers navigate the Google Merchandise Store is critical for optimizing marketing strategies.
+This analysis leverages Markov Chain Attribution to assess the impact of different traffic sources—such as direct visits, paid search, and display ads—on conversions.
+By modeling customer paths, we identify which channels contribute most to revenue and where marketing resources should be allocated for maximum ROI.

 <p align="center">
     <img src="MarkovChainDiagram.svg" width="600" height="500" />